bft-smart/fabric-orderingservice/README.md

 ./build/bin/configtxgen -profile SampleSingleMSPChannel -outputAnchorPeersUpdate <path to anchor peer update tx> -channelID <channel ID> -asOrg SampleOrg
 ```

-You can now launch an endorsing peer by executing
+With the ordering service bootstrapped, you can now launch an endorsing peer.
+To do so, make sure that the `fileSystemPath` parameter of the `peer` section in the `./sampleconfig/core.yaml` configuration file is set to a directory where you have write previledges.
+Following this, start the endorsing peer process by executing:

 ```
 ./build/bin/peer node start

 ```

-You can now use a client to join a channel and install/execute chaincode as follows:
+Use a client to join a channel and install/execute chaincode as follows:

 ```
 ./build/bin/peer channel create -o 127.0.0.1:7050 -c <channel ID> -f <path to channel creation tx>